sourcegraph/sourcegraph-public-snapshot/doc/user/search/structural.md

-Note that to match this code we didn't have to do any special thinking about handling the parentheses `(%s)` that happen _inside_ the first string argument, or the parentheses that are nested inside and form part of `Error()`.
+Note that to match this code we didn't have to do any special thinking about handling the parentheses `(%s)` that happen _inside_ the first string argument, or the nested parentheses that form part of `Error()`.
 Taking care to match the closing parentheses for the call could, in general, really complicate regular expressions.

 Here is a second match: